LLUSTRATION CLIENTS

 "...
 For such a book, anatomy is crucial, but to elevate the story to a different level, the illustrator must also be able to tell a story with their art.
 Amanda does that skillfully, using images to build drama and excitement.

-1 5 d e c e m b e r 2 0 2 2 | i n d i e | k i r k u s . c o m
+It’s the small things that matter. - Darcy Pattison, 1 5 d e c e m b e r 2 0 2 2 | i n d i e | k i r k u s . c o m

 Artist Statement